-The free stream on fccincinnati.com will complement the over-the-air broadcast coverage provided by WSTR Star 64, and be available throughout the club’s designated regional broadcast territory, which includes Greater Cincinnati, as well as Dayton, eastern Indiana, Lexington and Louisville regions.
+In addition, for a third consecutive season, all locally broadcasted matches will be free to stream for fans in the club’s designated regional broadcast territory, which includes Greater Cincinnati, as well as Dayton, eastern Indiana, Lexington and Louisville regions.

-Returning for a second year together on air is the FC Cincinnati broadcast trio of Tom Gelehrter (play-by-play), Kevin McCloskey (analyst) and Alex Stec (sideline).
+Also returning for a third consecutive year together on air is the FC Cincinnati broadcast trio of Tom Gelehrter (play-by-play), Kevin McCloskey (analyst) and Alex Stec (sideline).
 David Ashbrock returns as the broadcast’s lead producer.
-The club’s three-person broadcast team will be central to every WSTR telecast and iHeartRadio broadcast, with on-site reporting from every game – both home and away.
+The club’s three-person broadcast team will be central to every WSTR telecast, including live, on-site reporting from every away game.

 Kevin McCloskey, Match Analyst: Kevin McCloskey joined the FC Cincinnati broadcast team in 2016 and has served as the club’s match analyst since.
 A native of Belfast, Ireland, Kevin McCloskey moved to the United States in 1999 to play soccer at the University of Rio Grande.
 He was an All-American midfielder during his collegiate career and participated in two NAIA national tournaments before playing professionally for four years with the Cincinnati Kings of the USL.
 He has experience as an assistant coach with the men’s soccer programs at Northern Kentucky University, Xavier University, the University of Rio Grande and Urbana University.
 McCloskey currently serves as Executive Director for Kings Hammer Soccer Club and holds a USSF A license.
 Prior to his collegiate career, he played on the Northern Ireland U16 & U18 national teams.
 McCloskey received his bachelor’s degree from the University of Rio Grande and master’s degree from Urbana University.

 Alex Stec, Sideline Reporter: Alex Stec joined the FC Cincinnati organization in 2018 as the club's Social Media Manager.
 Now the club's Director of Digital Content, Stec leads the planning and execution of content across FCCincinnati.com and all of the club's social media channels.
 In the club's inaugural 2019 MLS season, Stec hosted FC Cincinnati's Pre-Match Meeting live show prior to away matches.
-She is making her FC Cincinnati sideline reporting debut in 2020.
+She made her FC Cincinnati sideline reporting debut in 2020 and will continue in that role for both home and away matches during the 2022 campaign.
 Formerly the Brand Journalist for Columbus Crew SC from 2015-18, she served as sideline reporter for select Columbus Crew SC matches on Spectrum SportsNet from 2016-18.
 A versatile talent, Stec has also served as in-stadium host and PA announcer for various USWNT matches.
 A native of Medina, Ohio, Stec played soccer at Ohio University from 2010-14.